MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SOURCE PREFIX-LENGTH zero and SCOPE PREFIX-LENGTH as specified in the ECS option.
 Authoritative servers MUST omit such records if they are not suitable for use by any stub resolvers that set SOURCE PREFIX-LENGTH to zero.
-This will cause the resolver to perform a followup query that can receive properly tailored ECS.
+This will cause the resolver to perform a follow-up query that can receive properly tailored ECS.
 (This is similar to the usage of CNAME with ECS discussed in {{!RFC7871, Section 7.2.1}}.)

-Authoritative servers that omit Additional records can avoid the added latency of a followup query by following the advice in {{zone-performance}}.
+Authoritative servers that omit Additional records can avoid the added latency of a follow-up query by following the advice in {{zone-performance}}.

 # Performance optimizations {#optimizations}

 For optimal performance (i.e. minimum connection setup time), clients SHOULD implement a client-side DNS cache.
-Responses in the Additional section of a SVCB response SHOULD be placed in cache before performing any followup queries.
+Responses in the Additional section of a SVCB response SHOULD be placed in cache before performing any follow-up queries.
 With this behavior, and conforming DNS servers, using SVCB does not add network latency to connection setup.